 - Symptoms of Constipation

 - Pregnancy Constipation Relief Tips

 Hormones are the biggest cause of pregnancy constipation.
 In the first trimester your body starts producing a hormone called progesterone (typically referred to as the “pregnancy hormone”.
 Progesterone helps prepare your uterus for baby by thickening the lining.
 Progesterone also causes relaxation in your muscles (including your intestinal muscles) slowing down digestion, which can lead to constipation.

 Additionally the pressure and weight from your growing uterus as well as iron consumption from your prenatal vitamin all exacerbate the constipation issue.

-Constipation usually occurs in the first trimester when the influx of progesterone is first experienced.
+Constipation usually starts in the first trimester when the influx of progesterone is first experienced.
+You’ll hear many women say “I should have known I was pregnant, I hadn’t pooped in a few days”.
 However it is also experienced in the 3rd trimester as well when progesterone spikes and the weight of your womb is pressing on your bowels.

-Constipation during pregnancy is awful and can potentially cause or exacerbate issues like hemorrhoids so it’s best to treat is as soon as possible.
+Constipation during pregnancy is awful and can potentially cause or exacerbate issues like hemorrhoids so it’s best to stay on top of it as much as possible.